3 Days Playing Mermaids in Mallorca

 If you come prepared with a particular water sport in mind, you likely have enough time to rent the required gear if you do so right at the beginning of the stop.
 Water bikes, windsurfing equipment, small sailboats, and catamarans are offered at different points throughout the year along this shore.

-Once your time at Playa de Formentor is up, grab a ferry ticket from the tour operator and board the boat that will take you back to the Port de Pollença after about a thirty minute ride.
-From the Port de Pollença, the same bus will pick you up from the ferry depot and transport you back to Palma, which takes about an hour to return to where you originally departed from.
-If you boarded the tour from central Palma like we did—which just so happens to be the last pickup point—the drop-off process occurs in reverse so you’ll be in the first group off the bus!
+Once your time at Playa de Formentor is up, grab a ferry ticket from the tour operator and board the boat that will take you back to Port de Pollença after a 30 minute ride.
+From Port de Pollença, the same bus will pick you up from the ferry depot and transport you back to Palma, which takes about an hour to return to where you originally departed from.
+If you boarded the tour from central Palma like we did—which just so happens to be the last pickup spot—the drop-off process occurs in reverse so you’ll be in the first group off the bus!

 Avinae Wine & Spirits Tasting